sendgrid/docs/source/User_Guide/Settings/two_factor_authentication.md

 {% warning %}
 Two-Factor authentication is currently in beta.

 If you encounter any problems when using this feature, please reach out to our [Customer Support team](https://support.sendgrid.com/hc/en-us).
-If you would like to provide any feedback, please reach out to [email address]

 You can find answers to some frequently asked questions [here]({{root_url}}/Classroom/Basics/Security/two_factor_authentication_faq.html).
 {% endwarning %}